rancher/docs/content/rancher/v2.x/en/tools/notifiers-and-alerts/_index.md

 1. From the **Global** view, open the cluster that you want to configure alerts for.

 1. From the main menu, select **Tools > Alerts**.
-Then click **Add Alert**.
+Then click **Add Alert Group**.

-1. Enter a **Name** for the alert that describes its purpose.
+1. Enter a **Name** for the alert that describes its purpose, you could group alert rules for the different purpose.

 1. Based on the type of alert you want to create, complete one of the instruction subsets below.
 {{% accordion id="system-service" label="System Service Alerts" %}}
-This alert type monitors for events that affect one of the Kubernetes master components, regardless of the node it occurs on.
+This alert type monitor for events that affect one of the Kubernetes master components, regardless of the node it occurs on.

 1. Select the **System Services** option, and then select an option from the drop-down.